raechill95/SELUGandT/_episodes/20-data-types-and-format.md

 > sep_data.channel.astype("float")
 > ```
 >
-> Next try converting `weight` to an integer.
+> Next try converting `channel` to an integer.
 What goes wrong here?
 What is Pandas telling you?
 > We will talk about some solutions to this later.
 {: .challenge}